LeeCampbell/IntroToRx/content/16_TestingRx.md

 # Testing Rx

-Modern quality assurance standards demand a level of automated testing that can help evaluate and prevent bugs.
+Modern quality assurance standards demand comprehensive automated testing that can help evaluate and prevent bugs.
 It is good practice to have a suite of tests that verify correct behaviour and to run this as part of the build process to detect regressions early.

 The `System.Reactive` source code includes a comprehensive tests suite.
 Testing Rx-based code presents some challenges, especially when time-sensitive operators are involved.
 Rx.NET's test suite includes many tests designed to exercise awkward edge cases to ensure predictable behaviour under load.
 This is only possible because Rx.NET was designed to be testable.

-In this chapters, we'll show how you can take advantage of Rx's testability in your own code.
+In this chapter, we'll show how you can take advantage of Rx's testability in your own code.

 ## Virtual Time

 It's common to deal with timing in Rx.
 As you've seen, it offers several operators that take time into account, and this presents a challenge.
 We don't want to introduce slow tests, because that can make test suites take too long to execute, but how might we test an application that waits for the user to stop typing for half a second before submitting a query?
 Non-deterministic tests can also be a problem: when there are race conditions it can be very hard to recreate these reliably.

 The [Scheduling and Threading](./11_SchedulingAndThreading.md) chapter described how schedulers use a virtualized representation of time.
 This is critical for enabling tests to validate time-related behaviour.
-It enables us to control Rx's perception of the progression of time, enabling us to write tests that logically take seconds, but which execute in microseconds.
+It lets us control Rx's perception of the progression of time, enabling us to write tests that logically take seconds, but which execute in microseconds.

 Consider this example, where we create a sequence that publishes values every second for five seconds.